Phase transitions of composition schemes: Mittag-Leffler and mixed Poisson distributions: Further extensions

-It is well known that node degrees in generalized plane-oriented recursive trees can be modelled by P\'olya--Eggenberger urns~\cite{Jan2005,Mor2005}.
-Concerning applications, we note first that for the special choices $\alpha_r=1$ and $\beta_{r}=k$ and initial values $a_{r}=1$, $1\le r \le k$ and $a_{k+1}=0$, the random variables $A_{n,1}$ up to $A_{n,k}$ are exchangeable and count the refined root degree of $k$-bundled plane-oriented recursive trees.
+Note that the node degrees in generalized plane-oriented recursive trees can be modelled by such urns~\cite{Jan2005,Mor2005}.
+So, as an application, let us set $\myalpha_k=1$ and $\myybeta_{k}=m-1$ for $1 \leq k \leq m$ and $A_{0,k}=1$ (for $1\le k < m$) and $A_{0,m}=0$ as initial values.
+Then, the random variables $A_{n,1}$ up to $A_{n,{m-1}}$ are exchangeable and count the refined root degree of $(m-1)$-bundled plane-oriented recursive trees, i.e., the number of children of the root in each bundle.

-Moreover, the urn model $M$ can be used to study the joint degree distribution in generalized plane-oriented recursive trees models of the nodes labelled $1,2,\dots,k$.
-Here, $\alpha_r=1$ and $\beta_r=\alpha$, where $\alpha>0$ denotes the connectivity parameter of the nodes in the trees~\cite{Drmota2009,JKP2011,KuPa2007,PanPro2007}.
-Thus, one may obtain multivariate limit laws for the node degrees of nodes labelled $1,2\dots,k$, in generalized plane-oriented recursive trees using Theorem~\ref{TheMV} and Proposition~\ref{PropMUrn}, extending the univariate limit law of~\cite{KuPa2007} in the case of fixed $k$; compare with the results of M\'ori~\cite{Mor2005}, who obtained multivariate limit laws for a slightly modified tree family, as well as the work of James~\cite{James2015} for an identification of the multivariate limit law.
-We finally note that, using additional methods, it is also possible to obtain refined limit laws for arbitrary real $\alpha>0$, conditioning on a specific connectivity structure of the nodes $1,2,\dots,k$; this will be discussed in a forthcoming paper~\cite{K2020+}. \end{example}
+Moreover, the urn model $M$ can be used to study the joint degree distribution of the nodes labelled $1,2,\dots,m-1$ in generalized plane-oriented recursive trees, as well as to obtain second order asymptotics and central limit theorem analogues. \end{example}